anchoranalysis/anchor-python-sphinx/README.md

 	}
 	```

-4. Generate the Sphinx documentation in the usual way by e.g. `make html` in the `docs` subdirectory, or by `tox -e docs`.
+4. Generate the Sphinx documentation in the usual way by e.g.

+- `make html` in the `docs/` subdirectory, or by:
+- `tox -e docs` in project root.

 ## Author